Himanshuu03/Portfolio/README.md

 ## 🌙 Dark Mode

 Toggle between light and dark themes using the theme switch in the header.
 The theme preference is maintained during the session.
+All sections including the experience timeline are optimized for both light and dark modes with proper contrast and readability.

 ## 📄 License